kinojms/obsidian-notes/CSOPESY/Extra - Midterms Exam Pointers.md

 Review also Doc Neils videos, very very useful for the coding exercise part.

 # Lesson Plan
-The exam has definition-based questions, but they're
+The exam has definition-based questions, but they're surface-level.
+No need for deep diving

+Understand the Main Concepts
+- OS
+- I/O Display Interfaces
+-

 Which notes to focus on?